Ferrite-FEM/FerriteCon/2025/index.md

 +++

 # FerriteCon 2025
-FerriteCon 2025 will take place at [Technical University of Denmark (DTU)](https://www.dtu.dk/english/) outside Copenhagen, Denmark, on August 28th, 2025, supported by [The Danish Center for Applied Mathematics and Mechanics, DCAMM](http://www.dcamm.dk).
+FerriteCon 2025 will take place at the [Technical University of Denmark (DTU)](https://www.dtu.dk/english/) outside Copenhagen, Denmark, on August 28th, 2025, supported by [The Danish Center for Applied Mathematics and Mechanics, DCAMM](http://www.dcamm.dk).